emogenet/accuchek/README.md

-+ The JS code has a little more functionality (eg it can set the device time), but as much as I can ascertain, it's not particularly portable: it only runs on top of Chrome, and even there, I have never really managed to get it to run on anything but windoze: the amount of depenencies you have to install to ever hope to see it run is simply frightening.
++ The JS code has a little more functionality (eg it can set the device time), but as much as I can ascertain, it's not particularly portable: it only runs on top of Chrome, and even there, I have never really managed to get it to run on anything but windoze: the amount of dependencies you have to install to ever hope to see it run is simply frightening.

 + A number of things might go wrong with this code.
 When that happens: